dod-advana/gamechanger-web/README.md

 ## How to Setup Local Env for Development

+These are the recommended steps if you are just trying to get coding.

 - Ensure you have docker and docker-compose installed on your machine
 - Pull down the code
-- In backend, copy .env.template to .env and fill in the values to point to your databases appropriately
+- In gamechanger-web/backend, copy .env.template to .env and fill in the values to point to your databases appropriately
-- In backend, create a secrets folder at the top level of backend (gamechanger-web/backend/secrets) and drop in cert.pem, dod_certs.pem, gamechanger.crt, and key.pem
+- In gamechanger-web/backend, create a secrets folder at the top level of backend (gamechanger-web/backend/secrets) and drop in cert.pem, dod_certs.pem, gamechanger.crt, and key.pem
-- In frontend, copy .env.template to .env.development and fill in the values to point to your URLs appropriately
+- In gamechanger-web/frontend, copy .env.template to .env.development and fill in the values to point to your URLs appropriately
 - **Side note** - If you have access to GAMECHANGER's DI2E Confluence space, you can grab our pre-canned versions of the above files from [here](https://confluence.di2e.net/display/UOT/GC+-+Development+Resources)
 - At the top level run **docker-compose build** to build the images
 - At the top level run **docker-compose up** to start the containers

+## How to Setup Local Single Node K8s Env for Development/Testing

+This set up is more advanced and is intended for prepping for releases to production environments.

+- Ensure you have docker, docker-compose, and kubernetes installed on your machine
+- Pull down the code
+- In gamechanger-web/backend, copy .env.template to .env and fill in the values to point to your databases appropriately
+- In gamechanger-web/backend, create a secrets folder at the top level of backend (gamechanger-web/backend/secrets) and drop in cert.pem, dod_certs.pem, gamechanger.crt, and key.pem
+- In gamechanger-web/frontend, copy .env.template to .env.development and fill in the values to point to your URLs appropriately
+- **Side note** - If you have access to GAMECHANGER's DI2E Confluence space, you can grab our pre-canned versions of the above files from [here](https://confluence.di2e.net/display/UOT/GC+-+Development+Resources).
+Specifically make sure you grab the .env files that are designated as k8s the versions.
+- At the top level run **docker-compose -f docker-compose.combo.yml build** to build the images
+- In gamechanger-web/k8s, run **kubectl apply -f .**

 ## Known/Common Issues